Don’t risk suffering in silence. These five exercises can help you avoid neck pain from cycling

 Humans weren’t designed to ride bikes; for starters we were created to have our feet on the ground.
 Cycling completely changes the weight distribution through your muscles and spine, but also bends the back and neck into an unnatural position.

 The neck in particular must compensate so that you can see where you are going.
 In a poor riding position this can be quite extreme; like standing and staring up into space for hours on end; it’s no wonder neck muscles can get tired and irritated.

 If you are experiencing a few niggles and aches on long rides, chances are they can easily be resolved with position adjustments, long before they become a runaway problem.

 Look on the bright side — it’s unlikely your case is as bad as that of Michael Shermer.
 While tackling the arduous 3,000 mile, Race Across America, Shermer’s neck muscles became so fatigued they simply failed and he was no longer able to hold his head up at all.
 His team had to construct a makeshift brace from bungee cords to restrain his head in a position that enabled him to see where he was going, to enable him to carry on to the finish.

 An extreme example indeed, to the extent that ‘Shermer’s Neck’ is now an officially recognised term used to describe this ailment.

-It’s fairly clear cut that your riding position directly affects the alignment of your neck and spine, in particular, your handlebar position and set-up is crucial.
+The video above shows some exercises that can help treat and prevent neck pain, off the bike.
+But it’s fairly clear cut that your riding position directly affects the alignment of your neck and spine, in particular, your handlebar position and set-up is crucial.

 Making changes to your handlebar position to prevent or correct problems is really simple as alterations in this area of the bike are easily achieved without needing lots of mechanical know-how.
 Changes can be made to the bike quickly and relatively cheaply with an almost immediate remedial effect.